Deterministic Chaos vs Integrable Models: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this note we have shown that, in contradiction to the common lore that integrable systems are incompatible with chaos, they can display chaotic behavior.
-In particular we have shown that the map from the initial conditions to the set of conserved charges is chaotic, in the sense that can map small differences to arbitrarily large ones.
+In this note we have presented evidence of an apparent contradiction to the common lore that integrable systems are incompatible with chaos.
+In particular we have shown that the map from the initial conditions to the set of conserved charges is unstable, in the sense that can map small differences to arbitrarily large ones.
 This happens only for the case where the conserved charges are infinite in number, corresponding to systems with an infinite-dimensional phase space.